Sairyss/system-design-patterns/README.md

 In modern distributed systems, eventual consistency is preferred because it scales better.
 But how do we achieve it?

 One of the patterns for this is Sagas.

+The saga pattern is a design pattern for managing transactions and long-running processes in distributed systems.
+In a distributed system, a transaction or long-running process may involve multiple services or components, and may require coordination and communication between those services or components in order to complete successfully.
+The saga pattern provides a way to manage these transactions or processes in a consistent and reliable manner.

+In the saga pattern, a transaction or long-running process is represented as a series of independent steps, called sagas.
+Each saga is a separate unit of work that can be executed independently of the others, and can be rolled back or compensated if necessary.

 A saga is a sequence of local transactions, but unlike 2PC, each transaction commits immediately, without waiting for other participants to finish.
 This way, all transactions will be committed asynchronously(eventually).
 Each participant must have a compensating mechanism to revert a saga, so if one of the participants fails, saga should start a revert process to undo all the changes.

 References: